 Is the Lodge suitable for small children?

-The Lodge is located a few meters away from the edge of the canyon.
 There are modest wire rope barriers in front of each chalet and on the deck of the lodge.
-Since the rim of the canyon is less than 10 m away, small children will need parental supervision at all times for the duration of their stay.
+Since the rim of the canyon is less than 10 m away, small children will need parental supervision at all times.

 How old is the lodge?

-The new lodge was opened in July 2009 on a new location on the rim.
+The new Lodge was opened in July 2009 at a new location on the rim.
 The original lodge was built in the 1990s and is now used for guide and staff accommodation.

-How do you get supplies to the lodge?
+How do we get supplies to the lodge?

-We get our supplies from the closest town, Keetmanshoop, which is about 180km away.
-Our carefully selected South African wines are transported from Windhoek.
+We get our supplies from the closest town, Keetmanshoop, which is about 180 km away.
 We try our utmost to ensure that fresh ingredients are available for our guests.

 How fit do you need to be to do the hikes?

-Strolls along the rim are on flat pathways and are suitable of for all fitness levels.
-Our one-day and five day hikes do require more serious levels of fitness however, particularly during the descent into and ascent out of the canyon.
+Strolls along the rim are on flat pathways suitable for all fitness levels.
+Our hikes of one, two or three days, however, require more serious levels of fitness, particularly for the descent into and ascent out of the canyon.

 Can we do an excursion to the hot spring, Ais Ais and Hobas?